ebensteinLab/Irys-data-analysis/README.md

 ```
 xmap_cmap_to_BED_stretched.py -o output_dir -lb -mb -p output_file_prefix xmap_file.xmap mol_q.cmap ref_r.cmap ref_key.txt
 ```
-will output two two BED files, one of all labels in channel 2, and another of all molecules that had at least one label in channel 2.
+will output two BED files, one of all labels in channel 2, and another of all aligned molecules that passed filter.
 Only molecules with alignment confidence >= 12 will be considered.

 ### Merge two BED files containing molecule regions
-Use this script to merge two molecule regions BED files from two different channels produced by the _xmap_cmap_to_BED_stretched_ script.
+Use this script to merge two molecule regions BED files from two different channels produced by **old versions** of the _xmap_cmap_to_BED_stretched_ script.
 Running this script ensures that you get the most complete range possible for each molecule.

 _Input files:_ Two molecule regions BED files, one for each channel.